branden-chaisorn/ChatMatch/README.md

 ## Notes
 - After much exploration with Jsoup, I would hope to find a better replacement for it.
-Testing a classthat directly uses Jsoup has proven to be hard because it's static.
-I first attempted to test itby using Powermock which does not interface well with Mockito-Kotlin.
+Testing a class that directly uses Jsoup has proven to be hard because it's static.
+I first attempted to test it by using Powermock which does not interface well with Mockito-Kotlin.
 Also if you have to use Powermock there usually is a better way to test a class.
 I also tried to be able to pass in some sort of Connection class from Jsoup into the constructor, but since it relies on the URL and that's what we pass in every time, it made testing that way not viable.
+I also worry that for an extremely large webpage the user would have to wait for the whole page to be loaded before the title would be able to be retrieved.
+The goal would be to find a library, or perhaps even build one, that would be able to grab just the title.
 Next steps normally for me to handle this would be to reach out to team members and discuss a best sort of path forward / other ways of testing such a class.